KMahoney/kmahoney.github.io/_posts/2020-10-02-applying-misu.md

 It's worth reiterating that this representation can be projected in to the previous representation using a database view if that form is more convenient.
-What is important is that the underlying representation enforces these constraints, it is not important how you view the data.
+What is important is that the underlying representation enforces these constraints, it is not important how that data is viewed.

 As with the first case, a better representation makes the manipulation of the data structure simpler.
 In this case, adding a new fixed contract is